 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines

 Figures supplied in color will appear in color online.

-Journal of Pacific Rim Psychology adheres to the APA reference style.
-View the APA guidelines to ensure your manuscript conforms to this reference style.
+Interpreting and Society: An Interdisciplinary Journal adheres to the APA reference style.
+View the APA guidelines to ensure your manuscript conforms to this reference style

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

-The Journal of Pacific Rim Psychology is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
-Visit https://mc.manuscriptcentral.com/jprp to login and submit your article online.
+Interpreting and Society: An Interdisciplinary Journal is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+Visit https://mc.manuscriptcentral.com/isy to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.